usergithub001/Generic-ESQL-Utilities/README.md

-# Generic ESQL-Utilities for IBM Message Broker
+# Generic ESQL-Utilities for IBM Message Broker and IBM Integration Bus
 **For Message Broker 6,7&8 and IIB 9 and beyond**

 ## Wiki